JEsperancinhaOrg/consolerizer-root/README.md

 This project offers way to seamlessly add coloured log messages in academic, study or research projects.
 This is not a production ready module and shouldn't be used in a production setting.
 It is designed also for use in tutorials, classes, teaching and knowledge sharing.

+## Release notes for version 2.0.0 - 2021/03/06

+1. Title color independent
+2. Color is changeable
+3. Default setup is now 150 fast
+4. Update to fast settings

+** Breaking changes **

+Packages have changed location.
+Please update your references

-## Release notes for version 1.1.0 and before
+## Release notes for version 1.1.0 and before - 2021/03/06

 1. Rainbow Flag on HTML and Console
 2. YouTube link creation